avishake-miniontek/zoyel_converse/docs/technical/tool_system.md

 3. Results are processed based on the tool's llm_response setting:
    - If True: Result is sent to LLM for natural language formatting using result_prompt
    - If False: Result is returned directly to the user

+4. If needed, tool responses are translated to the client's configured language:
+   - Tools can set `needs_translation = True` to enable automatic translation
+   - Translation is performed for non-English languages when needed
+   - Original measurements, numbers, and proper nouns are preserved

 ## Example: Weather Tool